sn8ke01/Cybernomicon/Books/RealWorldBugHunting/Readme.md

 # Real-World Bug Hunting Summary

->  A quick of the attacks described in the book.
+>  A summa of the attacks described in the book.
 More detailed information can be found [here](RealWorldBugHunting.md "Why is all the rum gone?")

 ## Open Redirect